Table of Contents

 Involving employees in your business starts with a simple step - ask them for their feedback!
 There are several ways to gather employee feedback to increase involvement, and finding the right method will depend on your employee base, size, and your organization's culture.

 You can ask for open-ended feedback in surveys if you want to gather a range of suggestions from a wide variety of employees.
 You can ask targeted multiple-choice questions to dig into specific issues in a survey.
 Or you can get feedback by asking employees to contribute in an all-hands meeting or gather feedback via managers.

-If you ask for feedback without making any changes, employees will not feel involved or valued and may actually become less engaged.
-There are always certain things you can’t change, but it’s best to not ask about those issues.
-And if it seems like you can’t really change anything meaningful, it’s time for a harder look at why that seems true at your company.
+If you ask for feedback without making any changes, employees will not feel involved or valued and become less engaged.
+You can’t always change certain things, but it’s best not to ask about those issues.
+And if it seems like you can’t change anything meaningful, it’s time for a harder look at why that seems true at your company.

 Finally, you need to track and measure the results of your changes.
-You can run more surveys at this step, especially employee engagement and employee satisfaction surveys, to gauge how employees feel about your workplace.
-If results are going up, well done!
+You can run more surveys at this step, especially employee engagement and employee satisfaction surveys, to gauge how employees feel about your work.
+If results go up, well done!
 You’re on the right track.
 Empuls can help you run the right surveys for your needs and track your progress, as well as suggest any possible improvements.

 While engagement and satisfaction are not perfect proxies for employee involvement, they’ll give you a pretty good look at how involved, and valued employees feel.